WUTR

 WUTR (channel 20) is a television station in Utica, New York, United States, serving as the ABC affiliate for the Mohawk Valley.
-It is owned by Mission Broadcasting, which maintains joint sales and shared services agreements (JSA/SSA) with Nexstar Media Group, owner of Fox affiliate/CW+ owned-and-operated station WFXV (channel 33) and low-power MyNetworkTV affiliate WPNY-LD (channel 11), for the provision of certain services.
+It is owned by Mission Broadcasting and operated by Nexstar Media Group under joint sales and shared services agreements (JSA/SSA), making it sister to WFXV (channel 33), an affiliate of Fox and The CW Plus, and WPNY-LD (channel 11), an independent station with MyNetworkTV.
 The three stations share studios on Smith Hill Road in Deerfield (with a Utica mailing address), where WUTR's transmitter is also located.

 History

 WUTR signed on for the first time on February 28, 1970, as the second television station in the market, owned by Roy H. Park Communications.
 Park originally sought an affiliation with CBS, but the network turned the offer down due to objections from WHEN-TV (channel 5, now WTVH) in Syracuse.
 WHEN-TV claimed it would have faced substantial revenue losses had WUTR aligned with CBS; WHEN-TV had long claimed Utica–Rome as part of its market coverage area.
 However, a rivalry between the Syracuse-based Park and then-WHEN owner Meredith Corporation may also have been a factor.
 As a result, WUTR joined ABC (taking that affiliation from NBC affiliate WKTV, channel 2) and was the only affiliate with the network owned by Park at that time.
 WUTR was also the only Park TV station located outside Park's native Southern U.S. (although Park maintained his operations in Ithaca, New York, in the state's Southern Tier region).

 Until the 1980s, WUTR was the default ABC affiliate for much of the Watertown market.
 It operated translators in Watertown and in Massena.
 The translators were shut down after WFYF (now WWTI, which later spent several years as a sister station to WUTR) began operations in 1988 on the Watertown translator allotment.

 After Roy Park died in 1993, the future of the group was put into doubt as his estate sold much of the group to corporate investor Gary Knapp.
 Knapp sold the remnants of the Park group to Media General in 1996.
 With WUTR being one of the smallest of Park's stations and the sole station the group had in the Northeast, Media General spun it off in mid-1997 to the Ackerley Group (then-owner of ABC affiliate WIXT, now WSYR-TV, in Syracuse).
 With the purchase, Ackerley began to build a regional strategy called the "Central New York Station Group" (CNYSG) which eventually covered most of Upstate New York.